Born series for the photon diffusion equation perturbing the Robin boundary condition: An interpretation of transient boundary point source

 \section{An interpretation of transient boundary point source}

-Here we explain how the solution $u$ of \eqref{ana:de} with a transient boundary point source can be obtain as a limit of the solution $u^{\epsilon}$ of the following initial boundary value problem with a transient point source:
+By using the advantage of the simple geometry for $\Omega$, we will explain more explicity than given before in Sec.~\ref{general} how the solution $u$ of \eqref{ana:de} with a transient boundary point source can be obtain as a limit of the solution $u_{\epsilon}$ of the following initial boundary value problem with a transient point source: